Corporate Bylaws: A Necessity for Every Successful Nonprofit

 Bylaws Can Resolve Issues

 The bylaws must indicate how amendments can take place and if it is through the board, the membership, or by getting approval from a third party.
-Some boards select a vote of a super-majority—such as at least 66 percent—to pass any bylaw amendments as this ensures that the consensus for doing so is high.
+Some boards select a vote of a super-majority—such as at least 66 percent—to pass any bylaw amendments, as this ensures that the consensus for doing so is high.
+This process also ensures that bylaws can be amended as needed to reflect organizational changes and maintain legal compliance.

 Avoid Nonprofit Bylaw Problems to Be Successful